psuedomagi/ChatHoard/README.md

 - [ ] Add notes to chats
 - [ ] Automated download requests for new chats from ChatGPT (these are emailed to you); and deletion of old chats from OpenAI
 - [ ] Additional encryption options (i.e. client-side encryption)
 - [ ] Support for other chat formats (Gemini and Claude); I welcome your help adding support for your favorite chat format, please reach out.
 I'd love to collaborate.
+I don't have the data for these formats, so I at least need someone to donate some data to me, or I can help get you started on adding support for your format.
+(I'd like a sample of at least ~100 chats to iron out idiosyncrasies in the format, but more is better).
 - [ ] ML-powered search assistant
 - [ ] Chat sharing and in-line commenting
 - [ ] Passkey/webauthn authentication